+This is the cash back currency you earn when you use American Express cash back cards.
 You earn Reward Dollars, which are points Amex uses to track your cash back.
 You can redeem cash back as statement credit, but not as a bank deposit.
 Reward Dollars must be redeemed for cash back in $25 increments.

 You can also redeem Reward Dollars for gift cards, and you can get good value redeeming this way, especially when discounted gift cards are available on the Reward Dollars website.
 You can also redeem cash back for merchandise.
+Terms apply.